signalfx/splunk-otel-ios/CONTRIBUTING.md

    time to be wasted.
 4. You submit PRs that are easy to review and ideally less 500 lines of code.
    Multiple PRs can be submitted for larger contributions.
+5. Set up commit signing.
+Unsigned commits will not be accepted.

 To send us a pull request, please: